leahmirch/CIS421-Dealership-Database/README.md

 ### Running Instructions
 #### Running on Windows:
-NOTE: THIS IS UNTESTED
-(I do not have a windows device to test this on)
 ```bash
 make windows
 Paste http://127.0.0.1:5000 into a browser to access the user interface